Emerging adulthood and early adulthood: Five characteristics

-The Age Of Identity Exploration
+Age of identity exploration

-The Age of Identity Exploration is probably the "most distinctive characteristic of emerging adulthood."
+The age of identity exploration is probably the "most distinctive characteristic of emerging adulthood."
 During this time of life, Arnett found that many of his participants were in a stage of trying to figure out who they are and who they want to be.
 They are trying to find out "what they want out of work, school and love" and experiment in each of those areas.
 "Through trying out these different possibilities, they develop a more definite identity, including an understanding of who they are, what their capabilities and limitations are, what their beliefs and values are, and how they fit into the society around them."

-The Age of Instability
+Age of instability

 "As emerging adults explore different possibilities in love and work, their lives are often unstable."
-While interviewing emerging adults, Arnett found that moving back and forth from college to a legal guardian's home, moving to become independent, or moving because of involvement with a romantic partner characterizes this stage of life.
+While interviewing emerging adults, Arnett found that moving back and forth from college to a legal guardian's home, becoming independent, or moving because of involvement with a romantic partner characterizes this stage of life.
 During this stage of life, work, school, and love are very unstable and susceptible to change.
-This is because people at this age have not had the chance yet to establish themselves in a career, and because of that they cannot afford a home and place to settle down.
+This is because people at this age have not had the chance yet to establish themselves in a career, and because of that they cannot afford a home or any other kind of place to settle down.
 Many may see this characteristic of emerging adulthood in a negative light, but it is "during this time [that] many young people obtain the level of education and training that will provide the foundation for their incomes and occupational achievements for the remainder of their adult work lives."

-The Age of Self Focus
+Age of self focus

-"During these years, emerging adults focus on themselves as they develop the knowledge, skills, and self-understanding they will need for adult life."
-Because those in this period of life haven't settled down yet and don't have others depending on them, this is a time where they can grow in personal areas of their life, work on themselves, and do what they want for themselves without affecting others.
-"Identity formation involves trying out various life possibilities and gradually moving toward making enduring decisions."
+In this stage, "emerging adults focus on themselves as they develop the knowledge, skills, and self-understanding they will need for adult life."
+Because those in this period of life have not settled down yet and do not have others depending on them, this is a time where they can grow in personal areas of their life, work on themselves, and do what they want for themselves without affecting others.
+According to Arnett, "Identity formation involves trying out various life possibilities and gradually moving toward making enduring decisions."

-The Age of Feeling in Between
+Age of feeling in between

 Emerging adults "regard themselves as being neither adolescents nor adults, in between the two but not really one or the other."
 This feels like an awkward time of life as these emerging adults have control and independence, yet they may still be relying on their parent's insurance, housing, and groceries.
-They are able to do many things by themselves and hold their own lives, but aren't quite at the stage where they can do it all.
+They are able to do many things by themselves and hold their own lives, but are not quite at the stage where they can do it all.